Walter A. Hill: Research and career

 Hill moved to Tuskegee University, where he has spent the majority of his academic career.
 His early research considered sweet potatoes; in 1990, Hill, among other authors, published a paper proposing sweet potatoes as a viable candidate for the controlled ecological life-support system program.
 The program was developed as people became concerned about food supplies during long-term crewed space missions.
 Amongst eight crops considered for growth in space, sweet potatoes were easiest to produce and store.
 Hill investigated whether sweet potatoes could be grown using hydroponics.
 At Tuskegee, Hill was named the Director of the George Washington Carver Agricultural Experiment Station.
 He was made Dean of the College of Agriculture, Environment and Nutrition Sciences in 2012.

 Awards and honors

+In 1986, Hill was the recipient of Lake Forest College's Alumni Distinguished Service Award for his achievements in agricultural science, and in 1990, he was elected to the College's Board of Trustees.
 Hill was awarded an honorary doctorate from Lake Forest College in 2001.
 In 2005, the Alabama Farmers Federation recognized him with their Service to Agriculture Award.
 In 2016, he was elected to the United States Department of Agriculture National Institute of Food and Agriculture Hall of Fame.
 In 2020, The Community of Scholars selected Hill as one of the most inspirational Black scientists in America.